 There have been no observed interactions (hooking or entanglement) between the fisheries and any ESA-listed seabirds.
 The distributions of three seabird species that are protected under the ESA-the endangered short-tailed albatross, the Hawaiian dark-rumped petrel (Pterodroma sandwichensis), and the threatened Newell's shearwater (Puffinus newelli)-overlap with the areas where the Hawaii longline fisheries operate.
-There were five sightings of short-tailed albatross on shallow-set trips in 2021 and one sighting on observed deep-set trips.
-Figures 6 and 7 show the locations of these sightings compared to the observed fishing effort.
+There was one sighting of a short-tailed albatross from a shallow-set vessel in 2022, but no interaction with fishing gear occurred.
+Figure 6 shows the location of the sighting compared to the observed fishing effort.

-Figure 6: Short-tailed albatross sightings and fishing effort in the Hawaii shallow-set fisheries, 2021.
-Source: NMFS PIRO Sustainable Fisheries Observer Program, unpublished data, 07/27/2022.
+Figure 6: Short-tailed albatross sightings and fishing effort in the Hawaii shallow-set fisheries, 2022.
+Source: NMFS PIRO Sustainable Fisheries Observer Program, unpublished data, 07/06/2023.